uchicagotechteam/lesson-plans/Lesson1-Intro.md

 # Lesson Start
 ## What is Python?
 Python is a dynamically-typed, interpreted language.
 It's easy to use, it's reasonably fast, and allows you to quickly create very powerful programs.
 It's used in everything from large-scale data science to running some of the biggest websites in the world.
-We're going to focus on doing awesome things with Python over the next couple of weeks, but first we have to focus on the basic.
+We're going to focus on doing awesome things with Python over the next couple of weeks, but first we have to focus on the basics.

 ## Our Setup
 ### Virtual Machine